RMIT-COSC2780-2973-IDM24/IDM24-DOC/FAQ-COURSE.md

 ## When are lecture/workshop recordings available?

-Never for this course: there is no recording done and attendance is expected to every workshop (only 1 per week).
-Also there is no content delivered by the instructor in the standard “lecture” type, so there will be no recordings for this course.
+Being an interactive student-driven workshop, there is no recordings for the sessions.
+As stated in [this question](#attendance-do-i-need-to-attend-workshops-2), attendance is expected to every workshop (only once per week).

+In any case, there is no classical “lecture” delivered by the instructor as in other courses, and we do not record student presentations, as they are assessment and not material for release in the "wild".

 ## So, when & where are the workshops?